edwardoughton/pobis/README.md

 [![Coverage Status](https://coveralls.io/repos/github/edwardoughton/podis/badge.svg?branch=master)](https://coveralls.io/github/edwardoughton/podis?branch=master)

 **podis** allows transparent and reproducible analysis of policies options for improving digital infrastructure access, thus contributing to sustainable economic development.

+The simulation model available in this repository can be applied to local, national or regional telecommunication markets, to quantify the performance of different technology, business model or regional integration options.
+The evidence produced can be used to inform the design of digital infrastructure strategies.

 Using conda
 ==========